florentchandelier/WealthManagement/README.md

 minimum mortgage payments *VS* anticipated contribution(s) and registered *VS* [nonregistered](http://www.investorwords.com/18431/non_registered_account.html) contributions in light of retirement objective(s) and tax-brackets evolution through one's professional life.
 A potential following *main objective* would be to incorporate all of the previous into an optimization scheme converging toward retirement objective(s).

+Consequently, given hypothetical investment vehicles returns, the objective is to optimize the flow of cash to such vehicles through various strategies, and for a given financial objective (by default, maximizing
+retirement income.

 ###### MOTIVATION(s)
 I've *rarely* met with FPAs providing an integrated overview of possible ***usual** custom personal financial planning* given a clear picture of current and projected assets along with desired future financial objective(s).